Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Introduction

 \section{Introduction}

-It has long been known that one of the primary driving forces in galaxy evolution is the surrounding environment \citep{oemler_systematic_1974,dressler_catalog_1980,larson_evolution_1980,cortese_dawes_2021}.
+\nolinenumbers It has long been known that one of the primary driving forces in galaxy evolution is the surrounding environment \citep{oemler_systematic_1974,dressler_catalog_1980,larson_evolution_1980,cortese_dawes_2021}.
 Compared to their counterparts in the field, galaxies within dense environments such as clusters have substantially different properties on average, often appearing redder, and comprising a higher fraction of ellipticals and fewer spirals \citep{dressler_catalog_1980}.
 Whilst the more isolated field galaxies may only evolve through internal processes, the evolution of galaxies in clusters is heavily affected by external physical processes.
 These can be divided into two main subclasses: gravitational and hydrodynamical.

-Gravitational processes include all interactions between galaxies, such as tidal interactions and galaxy harassment \citep{merritt_relaxation_1983,byrd_tidal_1990,moore_galaxy_1996, nulsen_transport_1982}.
+Gravitational processes include all interactions between galaxies, such as tidal interactions and galaxy harassment \citep{merritt_relaxation_1983,byrd_tidal_1990,moore_galaxy_1996}.
 These processes can affect the distribution of stellar mass within a galaxy, leading to extended tidal streams containing older stars, as well as inducing spiral structure, either symmetric or asymmetric depending on the relative interaction velocity \citep{wei_spatially-resolved_2021}.
-They can disrupt the accretion and cooling of gas from the intergalactic medium (IGM), or compress the interstellar medium (ISM) in tidal features, leading to enhanced star-formation rates (\sfr) \citep{renaud_starbursts_2014}.
-By contrast, hydrodynamic processes encompass all interactions between the dense plasma within the cluster halo (the intracluster medium, or ICM), and the ISM of a galaxy moving at a range of velocities.
+They can disrupt the accretion and cooling of gas from the intergalactic medium (IGM) or compress the interstellar medium (ISM) in tidal features, leading to enhanced star formation rates (\sfr s) \citep{renaud_starbursts_2014}.
+By contrast, hydrodynamic processes encompass all interactions between the dense plasma within the cluster halo, known as the intracluster medium (ICM), and the ISM of a galaxy moving at a range of velocities.
 These interactions include ram-pressure stripping \citep[RPS;][]{gunn_infall_1972,takeda_ram_1984}, thermal evaporation \citep{cowie_thermal_1977}, starvation \citep{larson_evolution_1980,balogh_origin_2000}, and viscous stripping \citep{nulsen_transport_1982}.
-These processes, in contrast to the gravitational processes, are able to directly remove the gas from the galaxy without affecting the existing stellar content, usually resulting in a rapid cessation of star formation.
+These processes, in contrast to the gravitational processes, are able to directly remove the gas from the galaxy (or prevent it from accreting) without affecting the existing stellar content, usually resulting in a rapid cessation of star formation.